flutter/website/get-started/test-drive.md

 <div id="tab-install-androidstudio" class="tabs__content current" markdown="1">

 *Android Studio:* A complete, integrated IDE experience for Flutter.

 ## Create new app {#create-app}

    1. Select **File>New Flutter Project**
    1. Select **Flutter application** as the project type, and press Next
    1. Enter a project name (e.g. `myapp`), and press Next
+   1. If you might publish this app, [set the company domain](#note).
    1. Click **Finish**
    1. Wait for Android Studio to install the SDK, and create the project.

 The above command creates a Flutter project directory called `myapp` that contains a simple demo app that uses [Material Components](https://material.io/guidelines/).

 In the project directory, the code for your app is in `lib/main.dart`.